 Your vehicle will not pass this inspection if the OBD (on-board diagnostic) system determines that critical emission control systems have not been completely diagnosed by the system.
 The vehicle would be considered not ready for inspection.
 This can happen if you have recently replaced your battery or if your battery has run down.
 The diagnostic system is designed to evaluate critical emission control systems during normal driving.
 This may take several days of routine driving.
-If you have done this and your vehicle still does not pass the inspection for lack of OBD system readiness, see your dealer or qualified service center to prepare the vehicle for inspection.
+If you have done this and your vehicle still does not pass the inspection for lack of OBD system readiness, your GM dealer can prepare the vehicle for inspection.